core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Each entry in the registry must include

 * the human readable name of the parameter,
-* the short name as used in query parameters or link attributes,
+* the short name as used in query parameters or target attributes,
-* indication of whether it can be passed as a query parameter at registration of endpoints, as a query parameter in lookups, or be expressed as a link attribute,
+* indication of whether it can be passed as a query parameter at registration of endpoints, as a query parameter in lookups, or be expressed as a target attribute,
 * validity requirements if any, and
 * a description.